atchaya436/Data-Analysis-Project/README.md

     Next, PolynomialFeatures (degree 2) are applied to capture non-linear relationships, and the model’s R² is recalculated for comparison.

 ### Results and Insight
   Features like sqft_living, grade, and bathrooms have the highest impact on price.
-    Houses with waterfront views and higher grades show significantly higher prices.
-    The Ridge Regression model with polynomial transformation achieves improved predictive performance, balancing bias and variance effectively.
+Houses with waterfront views and higher grades show significantly higher prices.The Ridge Regression model with polynomial transformation achieves improved predictive performance, balancing bias and variance effectively.